ianballou/mini-project-EC463/README.md

 - run `pip install flask-login`
 - run `pip install matplotlib`
 - Install the python tkinter library
-- run `flask run` to initialize the db then Ctrl-C to exit
 - run `flask db upgrade`
 - start the site by running `flask run`